-It is expected that all students will have a number of areas requiring development but if there is a significant concern it is important that this is identified and shared with EDSW staff so that they can help students address this and support them to work towards success.
-(See Appendix Seven for details of the issues of concern process).
+It is expected that all students will have a number of areas requiring development but if there is a significant concern it is important that this is identified and shared with EDSW staff so that they can help the student address this and support them to work towards success.
+(See appendix for details of the issues of concern process).